Yahplee/readme-generator/Readme.md

 ## Installation

-To run this application, you will first need to install inquirer.
+To run this application, you will first need to install inquirer after cloning this repository.
 Then, you will have to run the following code: _npm i_.

 After that, the inquirer will be installed and the readme-generator will be ready to run.